 Harvard University requires that faculty, staff, researchers, students, or other individuals who plan for or purchase products, equipment, supplies, and services with University funds, base purchases on sound business practice, best value, accountability, and compliance with donor, sponsor and regulatory requirements.
 Individuals planning for or making purchases must follow this and other established Harvard University policies and procedures.

-Whenever possible, all individuals purchasing on behalf of Harvard University should purchase goods and services from Harvard Preferred Vendors to reduce administrative burden and maximize the University’s buying power.
+Whenever possible, all individuals purchasing on behalf of Harvard University should purchase goods and services from Harvard Preferred Vendors / Suppliers to reduce administrative burden and maximize the University’s buying power.

 If direction differs between this policy and external regulations, sponsor or donor terms, or other internal policy or procedures, the more restrictive instruction will apply.